szilard-molnar/weather-app/README.md

 Technologies used: HTML5, CSS3, JavaScript, jQuery, API, AJAX

 This application uses Open Weather Map API to render live weather information about any cities around the world.
-The user needs to type in the city that he wants to get weather information about and the application pulls the current weather information and a 5 day weather forecast.
+When the user types in the name of the city and clicks "Search", the app fetches information from the API and renders it on the screen.
+This information will be the current weather conditions, and a 5-days forecast.

 ![app screenshot](/images/weather-forecast.png)